Tel Zeror

 Tel Zeror is an archaeological tel on the Sharon Plain, approximately four km east of Hadera, SE of Kibbutz Gan Shmuel and south of Moshav Talmei Elazar.
 The tel, unconventionally, has two peaks, and between them is a field.
 The site is just south of the convergence of three small waterways; the Hadera Stream, Wadi Ara, and Nahal Yitzhak, where they continue westward as the Hadera Stream.

 Tel Zeror is sometimes identified with Zrar, a city mentioned in the description of Thutmosis III's conquests, from the fifteenth century BCE.
 Another possibility is that the site is Machtar, from the same description.

 History

 Middle Bronze

-The Middle Bronze Age city was fortified with a city wall, built of earth, mud-bricks and stone, and surrounded by a moat.
+The Middle Bronze Age IIA city was fortified with a city wall, built of earth, mud-bricks and stone, and surrounded by a moat.
 The wall was 4.5 meters wide, and a watch tower was incorporated in it.
 The moat was 10 meters wide.
 The depth of its lowest course is unknown, because the excavators reached groundwater and could not dig further.
 At some point the wall was destroyed and then renewed.

 Tel Zeror seems to have been abandoned from the 18th century BCE, and not resettled until the early 15th century BCE.